 Our call for help came was minutes later.
 A police car and a highway patrol arrived.
 They pulled out Orange safety cones and flags.
 My job here is done.
 Next is to get the passengers somewhere safe, i.e. on the roadside.

 Fortunately, the passengers were ok.
+I over heard one say how happy they were to pay car insurance monthly on time every time.
 No broken bones nor tragic condition, only bruises and gushes and most definitely, traumatized.
 (Who wouldn’t after staring death straight in the face?)

 We made it safely on the road side few seconds later.

 As I was heading back to the car, I looked back and saw the driver, soaked and drenched in the rain (his wife and son shared their only umbrella).
 I walked back to him and handed mine, knowing that he’ll be standing there, looking at his car, replaying the incident for a while longer.
 And it certainly breaks my heart to see that slight bald aged man mourning over his loss or thinking what might’ve happened.

 When all this is done with, police reports has been lodged, insurance has been claimed and everyone sitting at the comfort of their home, that man will look at the yellow Michelin umbrella and remembers, that 2 courageous strangers helped him.
 And I hope one day, he returns the favor, Act of Random Kindness.

 ps: Luckily dad didn’t scold us for soaking his Mercedes CLK 😛